kin

 and are becoming,

-Thus From the war of nature, from famine and death,
+Thus, from the war of nature, from famine and death,

 the most exalted object we are capable of conceiving,